LittleGreenViper/PassKeysDemo/Sources/README.md

 - **D**elete - After the user logs in, they can delete their entire server account.

+> NOTE: Deleting the server account **does not** delete the passkey!
+The user needs to do that manually, via [the Settings App](https://support.apple.com/guide/iphone/find-settings-iph079e1fe9d/17.0/ios/17.0), or [the Passwords App](https://support.apple.com/en-us/120758).

 ## Requirements

-- The server relies on the well-established [WebAuthn PHP Library](https://github.com/lbuchs/WebAuthn), to provide authentication services.

-- The server requires a [LAMP](https://en.wikipedia.org/wiki/LAMP_\(software_bundle\)) server, with [PHP](https://www.php.net) 8 or greater, and a [MySQL](https://www.mysql.com)/[MariaDB](https://mariadb.org) database (MySQL 5.4 or greater, or equivalent MariaDB).
-The [SQL](https://en.wikipedia.org/wiki/SQL) is written in a very "portable" format, however, so adapting to other databases should be fairly straightforward.
+- The client requires [iOS](https://apple.com/ios) 17 or greater, and is designed for [Xcode](https://developer.apple.com/xcode/).
+It is entirely possible to use this in other development environments, but that's up to the person using the project.

+- In order to adapt the targets to your own use, you should have [an Apple Developer Account](https://developer.apple.com).

 ## License: